Binary Mechanisms under Privacy-Preserving Noise: Proof of the Main Results

+In this part, we characterize the asymptotically optimal solutions for the relaxed program, and further show they satisfy the original constraint in~\eqref{eq:simplified_optimization}, thereby proving their asymptotic optimality for the main program.

-We next show that the linear threshold functions $\bar{\ell}_n(\cdot;r)$ (in equation \eqref{eq: bias_indexing_optimum}) and $\underline{\ell}_n(\cdot;r)$ (in equation \eqref{eq: surplus_rev_optimum}) are approximately optimal for the above problem.
-The former function achieves the bias lower bound in \eqref{eq: relaxed_optimization}, and the latter function achieves the bias upper bound.
-Additionally, since both functions satisfy the constraints of the original optimization problem in \eqref{eq: simplified_optimization}---namely raising precisely $r$ and being marginally monotone---they will remain asymptotically optimal for the original problem.
-The approximation error due to choosing them as suboptimal solutions for \eqref{eq: simplified_optimization} converges to zero as $n\to \infty$.
+Essentially, we will show that the LTFs $\bar{\ell}_n(\cdot;r)$ (in equation~\eqref{eq:upper_LTF}) and $\underline{\ell}_n(\cdot;r)$ (in equation~\eqref{eq:lower_LTF}) are approximately optimal for the relaxed program.
+The former achieves the bias lower bound in~\eqref{eq:relaxed_optimization}, and the latter achieves the bias upper bound.
+Additionally, since both functions satisfy the constraints of the original optimization problem in~\eqref{eq:simplified_optimization}---namely raising precisely $r$ and being marginally monotone---they will remain asymptotically optimal for the original program.
+The approximation error due to choosing them as suboptimal solutions for~\eqref{eq:simplified_optimization} converges to zero as $n\to \infty$.

-To justify the previous claims, we borrow from a seminal result in the analysis of Boolean functions, that goes under the name of ``majority is the stablest'', and its proof mainly relies on the Gaussian isoperimetric inequality (first proved by \cite{borell1985geometric}).
+To justify the previous claims, we borrow from a seminal result in the analysis of Boolean functions, that goes under the name of ``majority is the stablest'', and its proof mainly relies on the Gaussian isoperimetric inequality (first proved by~\cite{borell1985geometric}).
 In the following lemma we present a version of this result that suits our need, and we provide a rough sketch of its proof in the appendix.\footnote{The original proof is rather long, and has several steps.
-The curious reader should consult \cite{Mossel2010noise} or chapter 11.7 of \cite{o2014analysis} for the complete proof.} Before that we need to define a notation for the two dimensional CDF of correlated Gaussians. \begin{definition} Let $(Z_1,Z_2)$ be two standard Gaussian random variables, that are $\rho$-correlated, namely $\BE\left[Z_1 Z_2\right]=\rho$.
-We define $\Phi_\rho: \BR^2 \to [0,1]$ as $\Phi_\rho(t_1,t_2):= \BP_\rho\left(Z_1\leq t_1, Z_2 \leq t_2\right)$.
-In particular, when $t_1=t_2=t$, with some abuse of notation we use $\Phi_\rho(t)\equiv \Phi_\rho(t,t)$. \end{definition} \begin{lemma}[``majority is the stablest''] Let $f:\{-1,+1\}^n\to [0,1]$ be an anonymous function, and $\delta \in (0,1/2)$, then
+The curious reader should consult~\cite{Mossel2010noise} or chapter 11.7 of~\cite{o2014analysis} for the complete proof.} Before that we need to define a notation for the two dimensional CDF of correlated Gaussians. \begin{definition} Let $(Z_1,Z_2)$ be two standard Gaussian random variables, that are $\rho$-correlated, namely $\BE\left[Z_1 Z_2\right]=\rho$.
+We define $\Phi_\rho: \BR^2 \to [0,1]$ as $\Phi_\rho(t_1,t_2) \coloneq \BP_\rho\left(Z_1\leq t_1, Z_2 \leq t_2\right)$.
+In particular, when $t_1=t_2=t$, with some abuse of notation we use $\Phi_\rho(t)\equiv \Phi_\rho(t,t)$. \end{definition} \begin{lemma}[``Majority is the stablest''] Let $f:\{-1,+1\}^n\to [0,1]$ be an anonymous function, and $\delta \in (0,1/2)$, then